greglitster/greglitster.github.io/_pages/publications.md

 learning contexts.
 Presented at the 2024 ASEE Annual Conference and Exposition

 ## 2023
 Rennick, C. Litster, G., Hulls, C., Hurst, A. (2023).
-Curricular Hackathons for Engineering Design Learning: The case of Engi‐ neering Design Days IEEE Transactions on Education
+Curricular Hackathons for Engineering Design Learning: The case of Engineering Design Days IEEE Transactions on Education

 Nickel, J., Rennick, C., Litster, G., Hulls, C.C.W, Hurst, A., (2023).
 A Qualitative Investigations of Students’ Design Experiences in a Work‐Integrated Learning Setting, International Conference of Engineering Design (ICED23)